-Klondike Gold Corp. ("Klondike Gold Corp." or the "Company") is a Vancouver-based resource exploration company listed on the TSX Venture Exchange under the symbol "KG" and the Frankfurt Stock Exchange under the symbol "LBDP".
+Klondike Gold Corp. (the "Company") is a Vancouver-based resource exploration company listed on the TSX Venture Exchange under the symbol "KG".
 The Company was incorporated on August 23, 1978, under the laws of the Province of British Columbia, Canada.
 The Company's head office is located at Suite 3123 - 595 Burrard Street, Vancouver, British Columbia, Canada, V7X 1J1, and the Company's registered and records office is located at Suite 2500 - 700 West Georgia St., Vancouver, British Columbia, V6Y 1B3.

 These consolidated financial statements have been prepared on the basis of a going concern, which assumes that the Company will realize its assets and discharge its liabilities in the normal course of business.
-As at February 29, 2020, the Company had working capital of \$134,689 (February 28, 2019: \$1,259,017) and cash and cash equivalents of \$133,949 (February 28, 2019: \$1,266,876).
-For the year ended February 29, 2020, the Company reported a loss of \$1,173,867, and an accumulated deficit of \$60,801,489 at that date.
-In May 2019 and September 2019, the Company closed non-brokered private placements for total gross proceeds of \$2,245,886 and \$770,000, respectively (Note 10(b)).
-Subsequent to year end, in April 2020, the Company closed a non-brokered private placement for total gross proceeds of \$1,222,487 (Note 10(b)).
-The Company expects it will need to raise additional funds within the next twelve months in order to undertake its currently planned programs for the next year.
+As at February 28, 2021, the Company had working capital of \$2,698,521 (February 29, 2020: \$134,689) and cash of \$2,853,355 (February 29, 2020: \$133,949).
+For the year ended February 28, 2021, the Company reported loss of \$1,316,320, and an accumulated deficit of \$62,117,809 at that date.
 Although the Company has been successful in the past in obtaining financing, there is no assurance that it will be able to obtain adequate financing in the future or that such financing will be on terms that are acceptable to the Company.
 The material uncertainty of the Company's success in raising additional capital funding casts significant doubt on the Company's ability to continue as a going concern.
 These consolidated financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary if the Company were unable to realize its assets and settle its liabilities as a going concern in the normal course of operations for the foreseeable future.
 These adjustments could be material.